-The first of the Jewish High Holy Days that were listed in Leviticus, Rosh Hashanah, commonly called the Jewish New Year, is a time of celebration and season of reflection and solemnity.
 The blowing of the shofar is a central part of this holiday.
 It calls the Jewish people to turn to God or announces that something special is about to happen.
-Read Genesis 22, the story of Abraham and Isaac on this holiday.
+Traditionally Genesis 22—the story of Abraham and Isaac—is read on this holiday.